-All this month, American Family Martial Arts students are learning why self-discipline is good for their everyday life.
+All this month in our karate classes, American Family Martial Arts students are learning why self-discipline is good for their everyday life.
 They’ll also learn how to develop self-discipline skills in a fun and entertaining way.

 You can help by reinforcing self-discipline at home.
 If you lead by example your child will follow.
 Below are some tips on how to compliment the lessons we teach about self-discipline this month:

 - Remember that self-discipline and discipline go hand in hand.
 When disciplining your child keep in mind that discipline and punishment are not the same.
 Discipline is about guiding children in ways that support their development on self-control.
 Read this American Family Martial Arts blog on the difference between the two: click here

 - Catch your child showing self-discipline at home and praise them for their efforts.
 Catch them when they do things without being asked, like

 - brushing their teeth

 - clearing the dinner table or taking out the trash

 - gathering their dobak & belt for class at American Family Martial Arts